You need to stand up a booking server to allow the Actions Center to make callbacks to create and update bookings on your behalf.

 - Return HTTP status code set to

-instance, when you handle the methods
+created, for instance when you handle the

 Communication over the network is not always reliable and Google may retry HTTP requests if no response is received.
 For this reason, all methods that mutate state must be idempotent: